ivoneijr/ivoneijr/README.md

 ### **Zallpy Group (Sep 2016 - Jul 2017)**
 Role: **Full-Stack Software Developer**

-Com base na experiência anterior desenvolvendo com ruby on rails, gostei de trabalhar com esta linguagem e decidi mudar para uma empresa que trabalhasse exclusivamente com essa stack.
+Based on previous experience developing with ruby on rails, I liked working with this language and decided to move to a company that worked exclusively with this stack.

-Então, trabalhei em um sistema monolito orientado a testes.
+So I worked on a test-driven monolith system.

-Com a evolução do sistema, o time decidiu começar a migrar o frontend desenvolvido com rails para reactjs, foi quando iniciei os estudos sobre react e os manejadores de estado como flux e redux.
+With the evolution of the system, the team decided to start migrating the frontend developed with rails to reactjs, that's when I started studying react and state handlers like flux and redux.

 <br/>